leenathomas01/Research-index/README.md

 A control-theoretic architecture that converts stateless models into state-aware agents via feedback loops, sensory normalization (CMP), and biological thresholds.
 > **Solved:** The Body Problem for AI.

+### 🔴 Shape Memory Architecture (SMA)

+A model-agnostic memory architecture that achieves persistence without storing text, transcripts, or PII.

+SMA stores only non-linguistic semantic shapes (latent representations + topology) and reconstructs language on demand.
+This reframes memory from content retention to state reactivation.

+Key properties:
+• No linguistic storage
+• Reconstruction, not retrieval
+• Continuity across model version changes
+• Deterministic deletion via destruction of discrete memory units

+SMA explores the continuity–safety tradeoff from an infrastructure perspective rather than a model feature.

 ---

 ## II.
 Safety, Governance & Restraint Protocols